• Thu. Nov 13th, 2025

 A SMOKING BAN

-The Cypriot Government has taken several measures in the past, aimed at encouraging people to curb their smoking habits, but it seems that these efforts have had no impact on the number of smokers on the island.
+Currently, over 900 people in Cyprus die from tobacco smoking-related diseases each year.
+In light of this, the Cypriot Government has taken several measures in the past, aimed at encouraging people to curb their smoking habits.
+It seems, however, that these efforts have had no impact on the number of smokers on the island.
 The smoking ban in public places, which came into effect back in 2010, has also achieved muted results.
-Despite this, Cypriot Government health officials are constantly looking at ways to help buck the popular smoking trend on the island.
-Currently, over 900 people in Cyprus die from tobacco smoking-related diseases each year.
+Despite this, Cypriot Government health officials are constantly looking at ways to help buck the popular smoking trend across the island.

 THE QUIT SMOKING CLINIC IN NICOSIA

 A quit smoking clinic, offering practical support for people who wish to quit the habit, is operating at the Nicosia General Hospital.
-The ‘quit smoking program’ constitutes a useful and effective means of support and offers information about the effects of smoking, understanding addiction, and the mechanisms that maintain the habit.
+The ‘quit smoking program’ constitutes a useful and effective means of support.
+It also offers information about the effects of smoking, understanding addiction, and the mechanisms that maintain the habit.

 The service that operates within the framework of the pulmonology clinic runs a specialised support programme that offers group sessions for up to five people at a time.
-A personalised support plan, with the possibility of medication, is also available, and all sessions take place in the presence of a pulmonologist and a clinical psychologist.
+A personalised support plan, with the possibility of medication, is also available.
+All sessions take place in the presence of a pulmonologist and a clinical psychologist.

 Appointments can be made by calling 22603517 or 22603917